Barbara Hooper, PhD, OTR/L, FAOTA

 Minority Recruitment and Retention

-Occupations: listening to music, writing and reciting poetry, reading, spending time with family, renovating houses]
+Occupational roles: listening to music, writing and reciting poetry, reading, spending time with family, renovating houses

 Tomeico Faison, OTR/L is passionate about impacting diversity, leadership, and entrepreneurship in occupational therapy.
-She is the founder and CEO of Therapeutic Solutions of North Carolina, serving underserved populations across NC since 2003, including people with low vision in collaboration with Duke Eye Center.
+As the founder and CEO of Therapeutic Solutions of North Carolina, Ms. Faison serves underserved populations across NC since 2003, including people with low vision in collaboration with Duke Eye Center.
 Additionally, she has spearheaded initiatives to increase occupational therapy services in community mental health, including her current work with a team at Monarch, a state-wide behavioral health leader, to create the first OT position at a Certified Community Behavioral Health Center (CCBHC) in the state, second in the nation, which will serve as a model for future OT work in mental health.
-Her work will be featured in OT Practice in September 2020.
+Ms. Faison’s work was featured in OT Practice in September 2020.

 Vice Chief of Administration and Operations